webcubed/webcubed/README.md

 ### Hi there!

-I am a lua and batch programmer
+I am a lua and batch programmer (lua for roblox)
 I also post some resources for school-related stuff

 ## My Projects